ogurcan/blockchain/ethereum/local-private-network/contracts/04-MarketPlace-v01/README.md

 In this example, we will elaborate the `SimpleBidding` contract to develop a more realistic `MarketPlace` contract.

 > This contract has aldready been developed and can be found in `./contracts/04-MarketPlace-v01/MarketPlace.sol` file.
-If you are only interested in the deployment and usage of the contract, you can continue from this [section](#deploying-the-contract).

 ## Contract: MarketPlace